 Students also must attend on-site, week-long sessions in Morgantown.
 An intensive, one-week session during the first year addresses skill-building requirements of Counseling Theory and Techniques I & II (usually Fall of year one).
 We also require attendance during one week for an internship seminar and experiences related to the Group Counseling Theory and Techniques course in the semester you are involved in those courses (usually Spring of your 2nd year).
 These are mandatory, even if you submit a request to transfer in counseling courses from another program.

 State residents will pay a remarkably low rate and non-residents are afforded the opportunity to also pay in-state rates for the e-campus program, thanks to the Southern Regional Electronic Board.
-For information on the cost of tuition, please visit the WVU Online tuition and fees web page or use the WVU Tuition Calculator.
+For information on the cost of tuition, please use the WVU Tuition Calculator.
 More detailed estimations of costs are provided on our Program Outcomes page.